EarthstormSoftware/EliteFIPServer/EliteFIPServer/PanelServer.md

 ## Enabling the Panel Server

 The Panel Server is disabled by default as a security precaution.
-To enable the panel server, open the Settings panel and enable the Panel Server check box.
+To enable the panel server, either start it manually via the button on the Status tab, or enable it to start automatically via the Settings tab.

 The Panel server attempts to use port 4545 by default.
 This can be changed if required.
 If it is changed, the user must also update any URLS used to access the server, including in the JavaScript used to update the HTML pages.